 - 1. A time limit is needed to protect the public health, safety and welfare from potential longer term impacts of the requested use in that location or to allow the city time to develop a regulation addressing the potential longer term impacts of the requested use in that location; - 2.
 The applicant agrees to sign a development agreement with the city confirming that (a) approval of the permit will not result in increased costs to the city if the property is later acquired by the city through eminent domain; (b) the use will be terminated at the applicant's expense on the date(s) stated in the permit, (c) the termination of the interim use as stated in the permit will create no rights to a nonconforming use and no rights to compensation for termination of the use or for the value of any structures of improvements related to the use, and (d) the applicant agrees to all conditions imposed by the city.
 No interim use permit shall be issued until a development agreement confirming these points is executed. - 3.
-No more than 60 permits may be issued for either The maximum number of vacation dwelling units or accessory vacation dwelling units that may be permitted shall not exceed 0.5% of the total owner occupied housing units in Duluth.
-No single owner or entity shall have more than three vacation dwelling unit or three accessory vacation dwelling unit permits.
+No more than 60 permits may be issued for either vacation dwelling units or accessory vacation dwelling units.
+No single owner or entity shall have more than three vacation dwelling unit or three accessory vacation dwelling unit permits. - Section 2.
+That this ordinance shall take effect 30 days after its passage and publication.